Hate speech laws in Australia

-The hate speech laws in Australia give redress to someone who is the victim of discrimination, vilification or injury on grounds that differ from one jurisdiction to another.
-All Australian jurisdictions give redress when a person is victimised on account of skin colour, ethnicity, national origin or race.
-Some jurisdictions also give redress when a person is victimised on account of religion, disability, gender identity, HIV/AIDS status or sexual orientation.
+Hate speech laws in Australia give redress to someone who is the victim of discrimination, vilification or injury on grounds that differ from one jurisdiction to another.
+Since the 20th century, all Australian states and territories had introduced legislation to give redress when a person is victimised on account of skin colour, ethnicity, national origin, or race.
+Some jurisdictions have also given redress when a person is victimised on account of religion, disability, gender identity, HIV/AIDS status, or sexual orientation.
+Section 18C of the Commonwealth Racial Discrimination Act 1975 makes racial vilification a civil offence, although attempts to make racial vilification a criminal offence have failed.
+Following the 2025 Bondi Beach shooting, a bill was introduced by the Albanese government to define certain types of hate speech that would be a criminal offence.
+On 20 January 2026, the bill was passed by both Houses of Parliament, to be known as the Combatting Antisemitism, Hate and Extremism (Criminal and Migration Laws) Act 2026.

 Federal

 The Racial Discrimination Act 1975 forbids hate speech on several grounds.
 The Act makes it "unlawful for a person to do an act, otherwise than in private, if: the act is reasonably likely, in all the circumstances, to offend, insult, humiliate or intimidate another person or a group of people; and the act is done because of the race, colour or national or ethnic origin of the other person, or of some or all of the people in the group."

 An aggrieved person can lodge a complaint with the Australian Human Rights Commission.
 If the complaint is validated, the Commission will attempt to conciliate the matter.
 If the Commission cannot negotiate an agreement which is acceptable to the complainant, the complainant's only redress is through the Federal Court.

 In 2002, the Federal Court applied the Act in the case of Jones v Toben.
 The case involved a complaint about a website which contained material that denied the Holocaust.
 The Federal Court ruled that the material was a violation of the Act.

 Section 474.17 of the Criminal Code makes it an offence to use a carriage service such as the Internet in a manner which reasonable persons would regard as menacing, harassing or offensive.
 Federal criminal law, therefore, is available to address racial vilification where the element of threat or harassment is also present, although it does not apply to material that is merely offensive.

 Following the controversial 2011 Eatock v Bolt decision convicting right-wing columnist Andrew Bolt of violating 18C for his newspaper columns on "fair-skinned aborigines", then-Liberal Party leader Tony Abbott campaigned on a promise to repeal 18C of the Racial Discrimination Act.
 In 2014, after Abbott's election as Prime Minister of Australia, then-Attorney-General George Brandis put forth a bill which would have significantly weakened 18C but not repealed it entirely.
 The measure to weaken 18C failed, primarily due to extensive lobbying in favour of 18C from Australia's Jewish community.